virtualzone/tubewarder/README.md

 * There is an easy-to-use web frontend for all administrative tasks (e.g. managing app tokens, managing channels, and templates)
 * Authentication is implemented on the sending API, but it's not featuring authorization.
 This means: An application requires an App Token to access the sending API, but any valid App Token can access any template.
 * The management web frontend features authentication/authorization as of 1.0-Alpha2.
+* You can test the sending API and build your custom JSON request using the Send-API Tester in the web frontend (available as of 1.0-Alpha3).

 ## Next steps
 * Add authorization to the sending API (restrict App Tokens to specific templates/channels)